PuraJuniper/SAGE/README.md

 # SAGE - FRED on CPG

 ## What is SAGE?

+SAGE is an extension of FRED, built with a focus on CPGs (Clinical Practice Guideline), allowing users to create and edit JSON CPG resources as specified under FHIR.

+### FRED
 FRED is an open source web application that enables users to edit JSON [FHIR resources](https://www.hl7.org/fhir/resourcelist.html) and [FHIR bundles](https://www.hl7.org/fhir/bundle.html).
 Built as an HTML5 app, FRED runs entirely within your web browser - no data is sent to a server. *Note - the project is currently under active development.
 Code is rough, there are bugs and features may change or be removed!*
-SAGE is an extension of FRED, built with a focus on CPGs (Clinical Practice Guideline), allowing users to create and edit JSON CPG resources as specified under FHIR.

 ## Current features and changes
 - Mandatory fields are automatically loaded in when creating a resource